DziubanMaciej/cmag/README.md

 This is a current list of items left to do in this project.
 It may shrink and grow over time, but should be kept relatively up to date.
 - project wide
   - [ ] Add some presentation and screenshots of the browser in this README.
-  - [ ] Add cmag version.
-Store it in project files, return it from binaries and validate it when loading projects.
 - cmag
   - [ ] Explore if handling targets created in [included](https://cmake.org/cmake/help/latest/command/include.html) files is possible.
 Currently, we make it look as if they were created in CMakeLists.txt itself.
   - [ ] Explore if handling CMake `find_package()` is possible.
 Currently, we ignore these targets.
 We could probably get them from [cmake-file-api](https://cmake.org/cmake/help/latest/manual/cmake-file-api.7.html), but that would require an additional pass.